Tuesday, February 3, 2009

 This cookie demonstrates Hermé's perfect marriage of the "three Ts": taste, temperature and texture.
 They melt-in-your mouth and are best eaten warm with the chocolate slowly oozing out leaving fingers stained with kisses of salted chocolate.
 In fact, one of my daughters doesn't like chocolate chip cookies but asked to take one of these in her lunch today!

-If you don't want to make them in your own kitchen, you can order them online from Hermé's online boutique for 14 EUR, $22 CAD or $18 US!
+If you don't want to make them in your own kitchen, you used to be able to order them online from Hermé's online boutique for 14 EUR, $22 CAD or $18 US!
 Hermé recommends tea, coffee, Maury, Banyuls Vintage or water, but I prefer milk with my cookies.

 "Warm cookies and cold milk are good for you."